refinedmods/refinedarchitect/README.md

 Refined Architect is a project that is used by all the mods of Refined Mods.

-It contains GitHub workflows, version management and Gradle helpers to help making (cross-platform) mods easier.
+It contains GitHub workflows, version management and a Gradle convention plugin to help making (cross-platform) mods easier.

 See [refinedarchitect-template](https://github.com/refinedmods/refinedarchitect-template) for an example.